 Photo: Ann Marie Niziolek

-The multi-level, Swiss Chalet style design was full of odd nooks and crannies.
+The multi-level, Swiss Chalet style design is full of odd nooks and crannies.
 The living room, with its massive fieldstone fireplace, is level with the wide veranda.
-From the living room, one can descend down into the basement, or up a half-flight of stairs to the dining room, which overlooks the living room like a balcony.
+From the living room, one can descend down into the basement or up a half-flight of stairs to the dining room, which overlooks the living room like a balcony.
 A niche with a built-in sideboard holds small, leaded glass casement windows that open to allow supplies to be passed directly outside to picnickers.
 A bedroom with its own fireplace opens off the dining room.
 A set of stairs leads to more bedrooms, but first to yet another balcony overlooking the dining room.
-The "upstairs" bedrooms are built on two two differnt levels.
+The second floor bedrooms are built on two different levels.
 One room leads into another until they end at a second staircase which descends to an office (halfway down) and the kitchen.
 The kitchen opens into the dining room.
 It also has its own door to its own porch.
 The kitchen porch doubles as the garage roof.
 As a finishing touch, the year of the house's completion is set in stone on the outside of the chimney.

 The house was originally powered by electricity generated at the mill.
-It was air conditioned by springwater flowing over the roof.
+It was air conditioned by spring water flowing over the roof.

-The millhouse was finished as a workshop for Jim.
+The millhouse was constructed in 1922.
 It contained a loft with a balcony looking out over the lake.
-The swinging bridge was built over the dam.
-A diving board was attached to the dam (facing the lake).
-A stationary bridge was constructed to carry the new driveway over the creek and out to Rt 303, where the end was marked with massive stone gate posts.
+The swinging bridge was built over the dam spillway.
+A stationary bridge was constructed to carry the new driveway over the creek and out to Rt.
+303, where the end was marked with massive stone gate posts.
 A flower garden was planted on the hillside just to the west of the house.
 A combination picnic shelter and boat landing was added to the lakeshore, as was a long pier extending halfway across the lake at its shallower end.